MULTIRENDER

 WHAT IS MULTIRENDER?

-MultiRender is a Blender add-on that launches multiple headless Blender workers—typically one (or more) per GPU—to render frames or HoloMARI camera jobs in parallel.
-It brings stable GPU pinning (UUID/Bus), a lightweight job scheduler, per-worker logs, and clean cancellation.
-Goal: finish renders sooner by saturating every available GPU.
+MultiRender is a Blender add-on that launches multiple headless Blender workers, typically one or more per GPU, to render frames or HoloMARI camera jobs in parallel.
+It combines stable GPU pinning (UUID/Bus), lightweight scheduling, per-worker logs, and clean cancellation so your machine stays productive from start to finish.

 WHY USE THIS ADD-ON?

-• Finish sooner: split frames or MARI camera jobs across parallel workers.
+• Finish sooner by splitting frame ranges or MARI camera jobs across parallel workers.

-• HoloMARI-native: dispatch FRAME/CIRCLE jobs and export .mari3d on completion.
+• Stay HoloMARI-native with FRAME/CIRCLE dispatch and .mari3d export on completion.

 Built for multi-GPU workstations and creators who value time.